UPPMAX/programming_formalisms_intro/doc/startup.md

    -  **Git and GitHub should be configured prior to the course** following [Setup](https://uppmax.github.io/programming_formalisms_intro/setup.html).
+      - Test: ``ssh -T git@github.com``
+        - Output should be something like this: ``Hi bclaremar!
+You've successfully authenticated, but GitHub does not provide shell access.``

    -  Being comfortable with the command line.
 No expertise is required, but the lesson will be mostly taken from the command line.
    -  Students should be familiar with using a **text editor** on their system.
       - Emacs and Vim are excellent choices if you know how to use them